Session 11/15Page 3/4 Helping children understand their many backgrounds - Suggestions for activities

 “Now we are going to find out who you are!
 We are what others have been giving us along the way.
 We are like pick-up trucks that pick up all the good things people give to us.
 Finding out who you are is to find out what others have given to you, and it seems they gave you a whole lot of wonderful gifts!.
 You have met many people in your life, so it’s quite a puzzle we are going to make now!”

 Now take the first sheet with groups and qualities and ask the child to cut out each group including the words/symbols for each group, and tape each “piece of the puzzle” on the silhouette of itself.
-The child should place the groups or persons on the silhouette of their body where they belong.
+The child should place the groups or persons where they belong on the silhouette.
 For example if someone loved it, the piece should be placed near the child’s heart.
-If someone was a good listener, place that piece at the ears, etc.
+If someone was a good listener, place that piece by the ears, etc.